tomcatling/black-nb/README.md

 ## Usage

-To apply black with a line length of 120 to all notebooks under the current directory:
+To apply *black* with a line length of 120 to all code cells in notebooks under the current directory:

 ```bash
 black-nb . -l 120
 ```

-To check if notebooks pass black, including have no output:
+To check if notebooks pass *black*, including have no output:

 ```bash
 black-nb . -l 120 --clear-output --check
 ```

-To exclude a `./outputs/*` :
+To exclude reformat everything below `./` excluding `./outputs/*` :

 ```bash
 black-nb . -l 120 --exclude outputs